juggernaut/webhook-sentry/README.md

 If you need to override settings, you can mount a settings file into your docker image.

+If you want prometheus metrics for the service, be allow access on port 2112 with something like `-p 2112:2112`.

 ## Usage
 ### HTTP target